 There are two premium packages to choose from, including:

-- Basic: $11 per month (depending on email list size), with unlimited emails, automated follow-up emails, award-winning support, custom branding, and landing pages.
+- Basic: Starting at $11 per month for 500 contacts or less, with unlimited emails, automated follow-up emails, award-winning support, custom branding, and landing pages.

-- Pro: $16 per month for all the features of Basic, plus analytics, heat maps, automated campaigns, email series, autoresponders, subject line testing, and “test kit” credits.
+- Pro: Starting at $16 per month for 500 contacts or less, with all the features of Basic, plus analytics, heat maps, automated campaigns, email series, autoresponders, subject line testing, and “test kit” credits.